 The Family Foraging Kitchen works to inspire both pupils and teachers alike, educating them about their local environment and the abundance of wild food it can provide.
-Working with local schools and colleges, our interactive foraging and wild cookery walks focus on learning traditional skills and knowledge.
+Working with local schools and colleges, our interactive foraging and wild food cookery walks focus on learning traditional skills and knowledge and tackle the big issues in an exciting and age approriate manner - surrounding topics such as food sustainability and where our food comes from; health and nutrition and the challenges faced by nature deficit disorder.

 Many children are now disconnected from the food that they eat.
 Given the ecological, social and environmental crises that we now face globally, humanity needs to – rather urgently and radically – examine its relationship with food, and how we acquire it.
 Foraging is about more than just food and nourishment; it gets us out into the countryside, helps to cultivate an intimate appreciation of nature, lets us explore history, science and folk lore; can bond families, strengthen communities and re-establish connections severed by modern life.